OpenZeppelin/openzeppelin-test-environment/README.md

  1. Replace all instances of `artifacts.require` for `contract.fromArtifact`
  1. Replace all intances of `truffle test`'s `contract` function with a regular Mocha `describe`.
 You can still access the accounts array in `accounts`

 That's it!
-Let's see how a full migration might look like:
+Let's see what a full migration might look like:

 ```diff
 +const { accounts, contract, web3 } = require('@openzeppelin/test-environment');